 What do you see when you picture your dream house?
 For most, it’s a detached house with green and perfectly manicured lawns in a well-planned street.
 If you’re in this boat, then Vales of Castlemore is undoubtedly the perfect neighbourhood for you.

 Buying property in this area will set you back roughly $600,000.
 The neighbourhood is one of the safest for children to play and there are many parks in the area.
 Vales of Castlemore is also near the Claireville Ranch and Claireville Conservation Area, where you can go exploring.
+Castlemore is located towards Brampton’s northeastern edge, just a short distance from Vaughan.

 For people who love buying fresh produce from the market, Mount Pleasant is the best area to live in Brampton.
 This is because of its Thursday Farmers’ Market, held during summer.
 This is one of the recently developed Brampton Neighbourhoods and is located between Mississauga Road, Mayfield Road, Creditview Road, and Bovaird Road.

-As the name suggests, it’s one of the most pleasant Brompton neighbourhoods, and the average price of houses is $700,000.
+As the name suggests, it’s one of the most pleasant Brampton neighbourhoods, and the average price of houses is $700,000.
 Transport in the area is no hassle as there is a GO station.
 The amenities available in the area include the Buick Park and Skatepark, a village square, the community centre and library, the Apple Factory Farm Market, and Cassie Campbell Community Centre.

 Mount Pleasant is home to one of our two developments in Brampton, which you can learn more about here.
+Mount Pleasant is particularly popular among people who like the smaller-town feel of a place like Pickering or Ajax but want to be a bit closer to Toronto.

-Any search for the best neighbourhood in Brompton must lead you to Heart Lake.
+Any search for the best neighbourhood in Brampton must lead you to Heart Lake.
 This neighbourhood occupies the area between Conservation Drive/Wanless Drive, Heart Lake Road, Highway 10, and Bovaird.
 You’ll need approximately $550,000 to become a Heart Lake homeowner.

 Heart Lake is home to many amenities that are perfect for outdoorsy people.
 They include: